-Why Supporting Cost-of-Living Pay Increases for Frontline Government Workers is Good for BC (and the NDP)
+WHY Supporting Cost-of-Living Pay Increases for Frontline Government Workers is Good for BC

-I went to meet Minister Bailey and to share my perspectives on the impacts of NDP austerity to Prince Rupert, especially in terms of investing in the pay and working conditions of frontline public workers.
-Minister Bailey should rethink her position on NDP austerity.
-Government workers deserve (at least) a cost of living pay increase.
-Residents deserve a government that invests in frontline services.
+I met with Minister Bailey to share my thoughts on how NDP austerity is affecting Prince Rupert.
+I asked Minister Bailey to rethink her position on the NDP’s commitment to austerity.
+Government workers deserve a cost of living pay increase, and anything less is austerity that undermines the public sector and the services that government workers provide for all workers and residents in BC.
+We deserve a government that invests in frontline services.
 Austerity is bad for BC.
 And it’s bad for the NDP.

-NDP austerity not only impacts local residents and public workers, but it also impacts the future of left-wing politics.
+NDP austerity not only impacts local residents and public workers, but it also impacts the future of labour-backed political parties.
 The NDP will not continue as a labour-backed political party if does not prioritize public sector services, the needs of working class residents, and investments in the future of our economy.
-Rank and file members, the working class, and labour leadership simply cannot afford to back any political party that won’t use its power in government to invest in the public sector.
+Rank and file members, the working class, and labour leadership simply cannot afford to back a political party that won’t use its power in government to invest in the public sector, good wages, and services for the working class.

 The public sector operates at the frontline of the struggle between the super rich and everyone else.
-I am a union activist, and have been a decades-long labour organizer, because I believe that ending poverty is a great moral imperative for our whole society.
-But there is also the simple fact that I depend on government services for my survival and my way of life.
-I support the public sector because I need it to work for me.
+I am a union activist because I believe that ending poverty is a moral imperative for our society.
+Beyond this aspiration, I depend on government services for my survival and my way of life.
+I support the public sector because I need it to work for me; just as do most other people in BC.

 People who are unemployed, disabled, on a fixed income, or who are paid low wages depend on universal government services like health care, social work, education, transportation, clean water, income support, infrastructure, and economic order – all in order to survive.
-In fact, it is everyone who depends on these services (even the super rich).
+Beyond the working class, everyone depends on these services (even the super rich).
 Access to government services is a basic need of all people, especially in the age of automated intelligence, social media moguls, and global trade wars.

-I told Minister Bailey that the NDP is failing Prince Rupert.
+The NDP is failing Prince Rupert.
 We don’t have reliable access to publicly provided clean water, there are still no mitigations in place for vulnerable city residents when boil notices are in place, our emergency room is unreliable, we face a shortage of doctors and nurses, and Northern Health continues to fail at providing residents with access to basic health care when its needed most.
-Add to this that our public sector workers are now on strike, over demands for cost of living pay, frontline worker investments, and an end to austerity.

 (In my view, that’s debatable, but since it misses the overall point that austerity is bad for everyone, let’s move past the question about whether Victoria or Vancouver residents are facing routine boil water notices, frequent ER closures, ongoing denial of basic health care services for their residents, and overall crumbling infrastructure problems.)